How is financial dispute resolution different?

 Litigation can start out with the optimistic expectations, people and businesses can be forcibly dragged into it or it can be just to prove a principle.
 But cases that start out strong can unexpectedly become problematic, and reasonable expectations of a favourable settlement being agreed can turn to frustration.
 Disputes are expensive with fees to reach trial often estimated at upwards of $250,000 for each party.
 Lawyers, barristers, expert reports and court fees all add up.
 And none of this takes into account the significant emotional and time costs for the people involved, causing stress on their families and impacting their jobs or businesses they run.

-For people involved in litigation:
+For individuals and SMEs involved in litigation:

 - even for a litigant expecting to win, they may not be able to afford the costs to proceed to trial, or the other (losing) party may not be able to afford to pay a successful judgement.
 Suddenly a winning case can become a lose:lose case.